Techtonica/curriculum/databases/sql.md

 ### Independent Practice

 1. Work through the Codecademy SQL Tutorial: https://www.codecademy.com/learn/learn-sql

 2. PostgreSQL is a popular, open-source version of SQL.
 Try it out:
    - In Terminal, type `psql` to use PostgreSQL.
    - Try adding a table with a command like `CREATE TABLE food (name TEXT, calories INTEGER);`
    - See that the table was created by typing `.tables` to see the list of all existing tables.
    - Try adding some data: `INSERT INTO food VALUES ("pizza", 500);`
    - See the data: `SELECT * from food;`

+3. Using Postico, try opening the database you just created!
+Browse the data and get a feel for how to move around.
+One way to view SQL data is through the command line, and another way is through graphical tools like the Postico.

-3. Using PostgreSQL, try creating tables and adding, updating, deleting, and querying data yourself!
+4. Using PostgreSQL, try creating tables and adding, updating, deleting, and querying data yourself!

 ### Challenge